 - Reverse logistics.
 Returns cost more than orders to process; you need to credit the customer, prepare the product for resale or dispose of the product.
 If your ecommerce business has abnormally high return rates such as technical products, apparel or shoes, using a 3PL provider can be a more cost-effective approach.

 Third-Party Logistics isn’t for every company.
 Considering the business disruption caused by COVID-19, moving to 3PL operations may be the best long-term tactic.
-Performing an objective, fully loaded cost/benefit study of potential 3PL partners versus internal fulfillment is critical.
+Performing an objective, fully loaded cost/benefit study of potential 3PL partners versus internal fulfillment is with a 3PL consultant is critical.